 Before seeking out first-time homebuyer programs, it’s crucial that you first make sure you meet the definition of a first-time homebuyer.
 Many nonprofit and government programs consider you a first-time home buyer if you haven’t owned a home within the last three years.
 This includes investors who own rental or investment properties, whether or not it’s considered your primary residence.

 Some government-backed programs, such as an FHA or USDA loan, require that the property meets certain standards before qualifying.
-There could be income restrictions for local and state government programs, as well.
+There could be income restrictions for local and state programs, as well.

-Regardless of what program you may qualify for, purchasing a home is a major financial decision and shouldn’t be taken lightly.
+Regardless of what programs you may qualify for, purchasing a home is a major financial decision and shouldn’t be taken lightly.
 That means look at what you can afford, which includes factoring in maintenance costs.

 Once you figure out a realistic budget, speak to a reputable lender that is knowledgeable about first-time homebuyer programs.

 “Lenders who have ample knowledge about first-time homebuyer programs in your area and knowing what you might qualify for can save you thousands of dollars in the long run,” Corzo says.

 There are loads of mortgage lenders out there, so for many first-time homebuyers, it may be a good idea to work with a broker who can help you navigate your options.
 If you’re set on choosing a lender on your own, though, here are a few of the best ones to consider: